 These were an annual season of intimate public conversations held in New York.
 We brought together high-profile contributors from the worlds of art, activism, academia, and journalism.
 EJconvos were held at The Brecht Forum in Manhattan and The Cultural Center in Harlem.

-In our Thought Leadership, the Emotional Justice framework and its four pillars are connected and explored through topical issues for a global audience.
+In The AIEJ’s Thought Leadership, the Emotional Justice roadmap is explored, contextualized and connected through topical issues and presented to a global audience.

 Converging Pandemics: Black Life In A State of Emergency